Probate Q&A Series

 Request Records from Third Parties

 If a payroll service provider or former employer holds relevant records, send a formal written request.
 Describe the documents you need.
 Keep a copy of your request.
-If the provider refuses, you may petition the court for an order compelling production under Rule 45 of the North Carolina Rules of Civil Procedure.
+If the provider refuses, you may seek issuance of a subpoena for production under Rule 45 of the North Carolina Rules of Civil Procedure.

 Use Probate Tools to Compel Production

 Under G.S.
-28A-18-2, the personal representative must file an inventory listing all known assets and claims.
-You can include a motion asking the clerk to issue subpoenas for missing payroll records.
+28A-18-2, the personal representative may bring certain actions on behalf of the estate; the inventory requirement is addressed elsewhere in Chapter 28A.
 If employees file a wage claim under state law, obtain copies of their pleadings and supporting timesheets through the clerk’s office.

 Compile Detailed Documentation